Click here for an overview of SECA's Strategic Plan.

-Mary is a Pritzker Fellow with the National Collaboration for Infants and Toddlers (NCIT), housed at Austin Public Health in Austin, Texas.
-She has served as Director of Quality Assessment and Assurance for the NAEYC Accreditation of Early Learning Programs.
-Prior to joining NAEYC Mary was a Master Teacher at the Priscilla Pond Flawn Child and Family Laboratory and Lecturer in Human Development and Family Studies at the University of Texas at Austin.
-She is active in the Austin Chapter of the Texas AEYC, focusing on accreditation and promoting high quality care and education.
+Mary works in Early Childhood for Austin Public Health in Austin, Texas.
+Prior to this she was a Pritzker Fellow with the National Collaborative for Infants and Toddlers (NCIT), served as Director of Quality Assessment and Assurance for the NAEYC Accreditation of Early Learning Programs, and was a Master Teacher at the Priscilla Pond Flawn Child and Family Laboratory and Lecturer in Human Development and Family Studies at the University of Texas at Austin for 18 years.
+She is active in local and state AEYC, focusing on equity, systemic change in the early childhood ecosystem, accreditation, and promoting high-quality care and education.

 Technical Assistant, Virginia Quality & Childcare Network